-If you have any questions, concerns or wish to sign your student up, please contact the backpack coordinators, Leti Bravo at email@example.com or call her at: 206-252-1211 or Mackenzie Fee at firstname.lastname@example.org or call her at: 206-252-1217.
-You may drop off the donations in the main office and know your support is greatly appreciated!
-Thank you, Leti and Mackenzie
+The program is anonymous and there are no requirements.
+The sign-up form must be returned to the main office, counselors, or the social worker.
+If you have any questions, concerns or wish to sign your student up, please contact the food pantry coordinators, Leti Bravo at email@example.com or call her at: 206-252-1211 or Mackenzie Fee at firstname.lastname@example.org or call her at: 206-252-1252.

 What does the Counseling Team do for Students?

 In a Nutshell, counselors are here to support students and their academic, social, and emotional growth.

 - Provide tools/resources for students’ mental and emotional health

 - Help students navigate their social role at Whitman